seancmonahan/dactyl-chimera-keyboard/docs/index.md

 - QMK offers nigh-unlimited customization and control.
 You'll need to write code and run Linux to get the most out of it. https://docs.qmk.fm/
 - ZMK is the best choice if you want Bluetooth. https://zmk.dev/
 - There is plenty of other firmware out there.
 The unabridged list can be found here: https://www.reddit.com/r/MechanicalKeyboards/wiki/firmware/

+### Tips for making an efficient layout:

+- Use a spreadsheet or Inkscape to brainstorm.
+Spreadsheets are quickest to edit, but Inkscape makes it easier to

 ## Buying components